ROSEN, A TOP RANKED LAW FIRM, Encourages Origin Materials, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action - ORGN, ORGNW

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Origin Materials, Inc. (NASDAQ: ORGN, ORGNW) between February 23, 2023 and August 9, 2023, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than October 24, 2023.
+New York, New York--(Newsfile Corp. - September 2, 2023) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Origin Materials, Inc. (NASDAQ: ORGN) (NASDAQ: ORGNW) between February 23, 2023 and August 9, 2023, both dates inclusive (the "Class Period"), of the important October 24, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Origin securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.